 The DEP provided support to the community during Oct 2012 to late Oct 2014 including delivery of over 75 training workshops involving 1,000+ participants.

-A key outcome was assisting business & NFP community groups, develop & implement 'digital strategies' including setting up websites, ecommerce, social media & connectivity tools.
-Over 300 entities implemented new digital approaches to conducting operations.
+A key outcome was assisting business & NFP community groups, develop & implement digital strategies e.g. setting up websites, ecommerce, social media & connectivity tools.
+Over 300 entities implemented new digital approaches during the project.

-Requests to facilitate DEP events were received from surrounding area townships including Gunnedah, Narrabri, Moree, Glen Innes, Armidale, Tenterfield.
-Materials & training were provided at no cost to these communities, as supporters including volunteer advisors and facilitators contributed time & expertise pro bono to the initiative.
+Requests to facilitate DEP events were received from surrounding area townships including Gunnedah, Narrabri, Moree, Glen Innes, Armidale & Tenterfield.
+Materials & training was provided at no cost to these communities, as supporters including volunteer advisors & facilitators contributed time & expertise pro bono to the initiative.
 An additional 30+ digital development workshops were delivered across the region involving an additional 1,000+ participants.

 The success of the DEP & the ongoing Digital IQ legacy initiative would not have been possible, without the many volunteers, guest speakers & community leaders that contributed & 'put back' into the community.

-‘Guest Speakers’ who contributed volunteer time and expertise to the project included:
+‘Guest Speakers’ who contributed volunteer time & expertise to the project included:

 Mrs Angela Lavender (The Present Cupboard, Country Culture)